codeforamerica/three/README.md

 =====

 An updated [Open311 API](http://wiki.open311.org/GeoReport_v2) Python wrapper
-that was built to be as absolute user-friendly and easy-to-use as possible.
+that was built to be as absolute **user-friendly** and **easy-to-use as possible**.
+Many of the design decisions made will reflect these qualities.

 Installation